-I just started a new Facebook group called Creating a Cozy Life.
 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.

-How do you pronounce Hygge?
+How do you say Hygge?

-Hygge is not pronounced the way you think it is.
+I pronounced hygge wrong for months before finally finding out I was saying it wrong.
 “Hoo-gah” is the correct way to say it.
-If you want even more clarification there are Youtube videos that will help you out.
-Here’s one that nails it!
+If you want even more clarification, Youtube videos will help you.
+Here’s how you pronounce it.

-Where did Hygge originate?
+Where did Hygge come from?

 The word hygge originally came from Norway.
-It’s translation loosely meant well-being.
-The Danish adopted the word as their own and they embody the hygge lifestyle.
-Danes are among the happiest people in the world and they attribute their happiness in part to hygge.
+Its translation loosely meant well-being.
+The Danish adopted the word as their own, and they embody the hygge lifestyle.
+Danes are among the happiest people in the world and attribute their happiness partly to hygge.

 What is Hygge?

-Hygge cannot be summarized in just a word or even a sentence.
+You cannot summarize Hygge in just a word or even a sentence.
 The best way I can describe it is an outlook on life that focuses on simple pleasures and taking the time to cultivate more of them in your life.

-It’s when you give your body, mind and spirit a rest and enjoy the good things in life, like a sunrise or sunset, reading a book in front of crackling fire, taking the time to savor a delicious mug of gourmet tea, and spending time with friends and family in a comfortable setting.
+It’s when you give your body, mind, and spirit a rest and enjoy the good things in life, like a sunrise or sunset, reading a book in front of a crackling fire, taking the time to savor a delicious mug of gourmet tea, and spending time with friends and family in a comfortable setting.

-What is a Hygge Lifestyle?
+What makes a Hygge Lifestyle?

 Instead of living your life on autopilot, hygge is a way of life that makes sure you live your life in a way that brings deep contentment to your soul.

-Sometimes the outer things in life (money, power, achievements) aren’t the things that will make us happy.
-A hygge life encourages us to look at what truly brings us joy and it to make sure we include those things in our days.
+Sometimes, the outer things in life (money, power, achievements) aren’t the things that will make us happy.
+A hygge life encourages us to look at what truly brings us joy and make sure we include those things in our days.

 Resources on Hygge Living: